fahimnirjon/Expense-Tracker/README.md

 ## <a name="introduction">🤖 Introduction</a>

-Built with the latest Next.js and TypeScript, Finan Smart is an advanced AI financial advice tool.
+Built with the latest Next.js and TypeScript, Finan Smartly is an advanced AI financial advice tool.
 It allows users to input their income, expenses, and budgets, and receive personalized financial advice based on their financial data.
 This project is perfect for those looking to learn how to integrate AI-driven insights and financial management into a Next.js application.

 If you're getting started and need assistance or face any bugs, join our active Discord community.
 It's a place where people help each other out.